-“Earthshake: Poems from the Ground Up” was nominated for the North Carolina Junior Book Award.
+“Earthshake: Poems from the Ground Up” is soon to be part of National Geographic’s electronic book reading series.
+It was also nominated for the North Carolina Junior Book Award.
 The kind folks in North Carolina also generated these splendid activities to go with the book.

 Classroom or Library Activities

 Beginning with words from “Instructions for the Earth’s Dishwasher,” create a list of common words that have a geographical meaning, such as cape, channel, spring, knob, key, pool, crest, range, mouth, trench, plain, rapid, bank, sound, hollow, etc.

 Write a conversation between a geographical feature and yourself.
 Using the pattern from “Continental Promises,” write a letter from one geographical feature to another, such as from the waves to the beach or from the mountain to the valley.

 After reading “Dizzy Wind,” let the children chose a geographical feature such as a geyser or waterfall and create a concrete poem in its shape.

 “Dizzy Wind” could also be used in relation to weather if you make a group newspaper.

 “Alaskan Stream” and “A Hill Named Kao-ling” can be used as spring boards for creating original haiku about geographical features.

 Discuss the metaphor of the title of the poem, “Earthshake,” the repeated use of the word pounding, and the word “delicious.”

 Use “Obituary for a Clam” to create an obituary for a different geographical feature.